Butcher series for Hamiltonian Poisson integrators through symplectic groupoids: A Pre-Lie approach to Hamiltonian Poisson integrators

 \end{proposition} This morphism allows to transport Proposition \ref{proposition:HJ_expansion} and to rewrite it naturally in terms of trees.
-Let $\zeta_t$ be the solution of the Hamilton-Jacobi equation \eqref{equation:general_HJ}.
+Let $(\zeta_t)_{t}$ be the solution of the Hamilton-Jacobi equation \eqref{equation:general_HJ}.
 Then, its expansion satisfies

-Now, we use trees to encode explicitly the expansion $\exp^\curvearrowright.$ The appropriate concept for such formal expansions is the one of Butcher series, often called B-series. \begin{definition}[\cite{Butcher21bsa}] A B-series is a formal power series indexed by a coefficient map $a\in\TT^*$:
+Now, we use trees to encode explicitly the expansion $\exp^\curvearrowright.$ The appropriate concept for such formal expansions is the one of Butcher series, often called B-series. \begin{definition}[\cite{Butcher21bsa}] The B-series associated to $\xi \in \Omega^1(\GG)$ is the following formal power series indexed by a coefficient map $a\in\TT^*$:

 where $\sigma(\tau)$ is the number of graph automorphisms of $\tau$, also called the symmetry coefficient. \end{definition} We refer to \cite[Sec.\ts III]{Hairer06gni} for an explicit formula of the symmetry coefficient.
-Then, the Butcher series of the solution of an Hamilton-Jacobi equation is the following. \begin{proposition} Let $(\zeta_t)_t \in (\Omega^1(M))^I$ be the solution of the Hamilton-Jacobi equation \eqref{equation:general_HJ}.
-Then its Taylor expansion is given by the B-series
+Note that for any $a \in \TT^*, B^{t \xi}(a) \in J_\xi^\infty \bigl[ [t] \bigr].$ Then, the Butcher series of the solution of a Hamilton-Jacobi equation is the following. \begin{proposition} Let $(\zeta_t)_t \in (\Omega^1(M))^I$ be the solution of the Hamilton-Jacobi equation \eqref{equation:general_HJ}.
+Then its Taylor expansion is given by

-where $\gamma$ is given by
+where $e \in \TT^*$ is given by

 \end{proposition}